 e.
 Alternative filing determination (see survivorship Chapter 2-1200 for further guidance)

-10. Special Circumstances.
+11. Special Circumstances.
 As noted previously, there are disparate issues that confront the CE during the process of making a Recommended Decision.
 This section provides guidance in certain unique situations that the CE may encounter.

 a.
 Cases Where the Maximum Aggregate Lump Sum Compensation Has Been Attained.
-The maximum lump sum compensation payable under Part B is $150,000 and $250,000 under Part E. Once the maximum aggregate compensation has been awarded, claims for any new medical condition(s) are to be addressed for medical benefit coverage only.
-Under Part E, once the maximum lump sum figure has been reached, any new claim for impairment or wage-loss benefit is to be denied.
+The maximum lump sum compensation payable under Part B is $150,000, and $250,000 under Part E. Once the maximum aggregate compensation has been awarded, claims for any new medical condition(s) are to be addressed for medical benefit coverage only.
+Under Part E, once the maximum lump sum figure has been reached, any new claim for impairment or wage-loss benefit is denied.

 b.
 Death of Employee Prior to Claim Adjudication.
 In a scenario involving an employee who files for benefits, but dies prior to claim adjudication, the CE administratively closes the claim and no Recommended Decision is issued.
 If a survivor claim is later presented, the CE is to proceed with claim adjudication based on the condition(s) claimed only by the survivor.
 In this scenario, the CE is not to resume development for conditions previously claimed by the employee.
-Instead, the CE is to contact the survivor to discuss any potential benefit that may be derived from filing a claim for a condition previously filed by the employee, but for which the survivor has not claimed, e.g., such as a potentially compensable condition that may have contributed to the death of the employee.
+Instead, the CE is to contact the survivor to discuss any potential benefit that may be derived from filing a claim for a condition previously filed by the employee, but for which the survivor has not claimed; e.g., such as a potentially compensable condition that may have contributed to the death of the employee.

-c.
+d.
 Issuing a Recommended Decision After the Maximum Aggregate Compensation Has Been Paid in a Part B or E Survivor Claim.
 Once the maximum available compensation has been awarded in a survivor claim, i.e., $150,000 under Part B or $175,000 under Part E, and a new survivor presents a valid claim, the CE is to develop the claim to determine the new survivor’s eligibility.
 Should the survivor be deemed eligible, it will be necessary to vacate any prior decision to other survivors to allow for a new decision to all claimants.
 In the decision, the CE explains the circumstances of the new claim, the eligibility of the new survivor to receive benefits, and the reallocated award based on the number of qualifying survivors.
 The new survivor is awarded his or her share of payable compensation, regardless of the fact that the maximum payable compensation was previously paid.
 Once a Final Decision has been issued with regard to this matter, the CE takes action to assess any survivor in the case who has a potential overpayment.

-d.
-Issuing a Recommended Decision When There is a Prior Overpayment.
-When there is an overpayment in a case, and the CE needs to issue a new Recommended Decision, the case file is to be transferred to the Policy & Procedures Unit at National Office before the Recommended Decision is issued.
+e.
+Issuing a Recommended Decision when there is a Prior Overpayment.
+When there is an overpayment in a case, and the CE needs to issue a new Recommended Decision, the case file is transferred to the Unit for Policies, Regulations and Procedures at National Office before the Recommended Decision is issued.
 The National Office will send the claimant(s) an initial overpayment notice advising them of the overpayment.
 The claimant then has thirty (30) days to dispute the overpayment or request a waiver.
-When a Final Decision on the overpayment is sent to the claimant(s), the case file will be returned to the DO for issuance of the Recommended Decision.
-The DO will be instructed on how to address the overpayment in the Recommended Decision.
+After the National Office sends the Final Decision on the overpayment to the claimant(s), it will return the case to the DO for issuance of the Recommended Decision.
+The National Office will provide instruction on how to address the overpayment in the Recommended Decision.